AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report Draft.md

 **[Overall: Great job!
 Please go back and address my comments.
 There's some grammar errors, issues with labeling tables, and possible minor improvements to be made to some sections.]**

 ## Abstract
 The Spring 2019 Coagulant-Nanoparticle Attachment Rate Characterization (C-NARC) team’s objective was to continue the previous team’s work in determining the rate of coagulant nanoparticle attachment, specifically the rate constant of that relationship, which the team hypothesized to be first order.
-In order to determine the rate at which nanoparticles are adhering to the flocculator wall **[,]** the team utilized the data the previous team collected.
+In order to determine the rate at which nanoparticles are adhering to the flocculator wall, **[,]** the team utilized the data the previous team collected.
 This will in turn determine the rate at which the nanoparticles are attaching to clay.
 Through determining the rate the nanoparticles attach to clay, the team gains a better understanding of how the coagulant nanoparticles behave during flocculation.

 ## Introduction
-The fundamental goal of AguaClara plants is to develop resilient, gravity-powered drinking water and wastewater treatment technologies that will provide clean and safe drinking water to 2 billion people **[This is a bit weird.
-I don't think you need to say that we are providing water to 2 billion people specifically, especially because we don't know the exact number of people who don't have access to safe drinking water.]** who currently do not have access to it.
-The main challenges to achieve this goal are financial, technological and political barriers.
-In regard **[regards]** to the technological barrier, the goal of C-NARC’s team for Spring 2019 is to reduce the excess coagulant that does not adhere to the particles of influent.
-Coagulant is a nanoparticle that is added to untreated water to make dirty particles to **[change "to" to "that"]** attach to each other **[,]** causing them to increase in size and therefore to be more easily removed.
+The fundamental goal of AguaClara plants is to develop resilient, gravity-powered drinking water and wastewater treatment technologies that will provide clean and safe drinking water. **[This is a bit weird.
+I don't think you need to say that we are providing water to 2 billion people specifically, especially because we don't know the exact number of people who don't have access to safe drinking water.]**  The main challenges to achieve this goal are financial, technological and political barriers.
+In regards **[regards]** to the technological barrier, the goal of C-NARC’s team for Spring 2019 is to reduce the excess coagulant that does not adhere to the particles of influent.
+Coagulant is a nanoparticle that is added to untreated water to make dirty particles that **[change "to" to "that"]** attach to each other, **[,]** causing them to increase in size and therefore to be more easily removed.
 Coagulant is one of the most expensive parts of the water treatment process in AguaClara plants and if there is dissipation, a higher dosage of coagulant to compensate the loss could be required.
 The underlying problem is that the attachment process between coagulant and nanoparticles in influent is unknown.
-Coagulant perticles either attach to the particles in untreated water, stay in suspension, or attach to the walls of the flocculator.
+Coagulant particles either attach to the particles in untreated water, stay in suspension, or attach to the walls of the flocculator.
 Without clear relationship, reducing the amount of coagulant lost to the flocculator walls by changing certain variables becomes a challenge.
 To solve this problem, C-NARC team will quantify the rate of attachment between coagulant, the walls and the clay particles.
 The team hypothesizes that the headloss accumulation in the flocculator is first order with respect to distance along the flocculator.
 The rate constant from the first order relationship will be calculated utilizing experimental data obtained by Fall 2018 team.
 Once this relationship is established, AguaClara plants would be able to alter the variables depending on the specific situation, whether it is at low turbidity or at low flow rate.
+Through determining the rate of nanoparticle attachment to clay, the C-NARC gains a better understanding of coagulant behavior based off of varying turbidity levels and flow rates.
+This is important for AguaClara since optimizing the amount of coagulant needed will decrease input costs.

 ## Literature Review
 #### Coagulation and Flocculation